KanoComputing/community-sdk-wiki/Installation-Guides.md

 1. Run an example to test if everything is ok:
     - For Pixel Kit: `node examples/pk_stream_frame.js`
     - For Motion Sensor Kit: `node examples/msk_all.js`

+### Javascript/Node.js as a module

+1. Create a folder for your project
+1. Initialize your project: `yarn init`
+1. Add the Community SDK as dependency: `yarn add @Kano/community-sdk`
+1. Follow the [documentation](https://github.com/KanoComputing/community-sdk/wiki/Node.js-SDK:-API-Documentation) on to use it in your project.

 ### Python 3 with Mu Editor